 The weather was very changeable.
 It was rather warm at the bottom of the trail, but as we approach the Lantau Camp at the mountain ridge, it became very windy and very cloudy.
 Lantau Camp is located toward the top of the summit of the Sunset Peak.
 These brick huts were built many years ago as a holiday place for the British soldiers based in Hong Kong.
 Apparently, you can still rent it and stay there a few nights, but I’ve never done that before.
 Maybe one day.

 Slivergrass is one of the famous features of the Sunset Peak.
 The beauty of this wild plant is made famous by various music videos made for the Hong Kong singers like Eason Chan.
 (Click here to listen to his album – Taste of Atmosphere on youtube).
 When this album became famous, going to see the silvergrass is like an ritual to becoming a true Hongkongese hiker.

 Final Stretch to the Summit

 The final stretch was a beautiful part of the ascend.
-It was really great to sea the cloud rolling over the majestic Lantau Peak nearby – a scene that one doesn’t see everyday.
+It was really great to see the cloud rolling over the majestic Lantau Peak nearby – a scene that one doesn’t see every day.